 Lock up.
 Offices, labs, and dorm room doors should be locked when the room in not being used.

 Get Insurance for your belongings.
-Check with your homeowner insurance before bringing items on campus.
-Take pictures and record the items information such as serial numbers and specifications in the event you need to file a claim for loss or damage of your property.
+Check your homeowner’s insurance policy before bringing items on campus.
+Take pictures and record the items’ information such as serial numbers and specifications in the event you need to file a claim for loss or damage to your property.

 Lock your car.
 Don’t leave valuables in your vehicle in plain sight.
 Secure items in a locked trunk and never keep your care unlocked while parked on campus.